 I observed this the other day while finishing up a reference letter for friends who want to adopt a child.
 I realized I had to get the letter notarized at the bank and then take it to the post office.
 In the past, this would have been a rushed family trip after dinner that would have involved my husband having to drive all over the place after coming home from work.
 But this time I simply walked to the bank with the girls, met with a notary, and then walked to the post office.

 It doesn’t mean that we stop hoping that the broken parts of our lives will someday be fixed completely.
 Will I still consider experimenting with acupuncture or other promising treatments that arise in the future?
 Sure.
 Will I continue to donate to Foundation Fighting Blindness and pray for a full cure?
 Sure.
 But my current life is not depending on my vision being restored.

-There comes a point in painful life circumstances where we can become stuck in the waiting….. waiting for the circumstance or person to change.
-And we somehow become immobilized by the waiting.
+There comes a point in painful life circumstances where we can become stuck in the waiting….. waiting for the circumstance or people to change.
+And we somehow become immobilized with impatience.

-So there comes a point in pain where we choose to live in it– to make adjustments that may seem like settling or giving up to some but are actually acknowledging the current reality.
+I think there comes a point in pain where we have done all we can do– we’ve sought treatment, moved houses, improved our quality of life the best we can.
+And that’s when we choose to live in it– to make adjustments that may seem like settling or giving up to some but are actually acknowledging the current reality.